 Either a spin-off or a Link-led entry in the popular Legend of Zelda franchise has been rumored to make its way onto mobile devices either during the twilight of 2017 or at some point in 2018.

-The rumor comes from the Wall Street Journal, the same outlet who started a fear-mongering campaign against PewDiePie that eventually led to people claiming that he was a Nazi.
+The rumor comes from the Wall Street Journal, the same outlet who started a fear-mongering campaign against PewDiePie that eventually led to people claiming that he was.
 The Wall Street Journal’s own writers, however, have been known to partake in anti-Semitic jokes and were even celebrated and supported by actual white supremacists due to the Wall Street Journal journalists making jokes about killing Jews.

 Since the Wall Street Journal requires a subscription in order to read the full article, Reddit users copied the article wholesale and posted it up in a thread on the Nintendo sub.
 This way you neither have to visit the WSJ nor do you have to pay to read the content.